Steven Alker: Professional career

+Senior career

 In November 2021, Alker won the TimberTech Championship on the PGA Tour Champions in Boca Raton, Florida.
 With the win, Alker had earned $896,207 in nine senior tournaments after turning 50 years of age in July 2021.
 This amount was more than he made in his PGA Tour career.
 Alker continued this form into the 2022 season, recording wins at the Rapiscan Systems Classic and the Insperity Invitational.
 He also finished runner-up at the Mitsubishi Electric Championship at Hualalai and the ClubCorp Classic; losing in a playoff on both occasions.

 In May 2022, Alker won his first senior major championship at the 2022 KitchenAid Senior PGA Championship at The Golf Club at Harbor Shores in Benton Harbor, Michigan.
 Alker shot a final round 63 to win the championship by three strokes.
 This was his third win in five starts and fourth in 19 as a senior.

 In November 2022, Alker finished third at the Charles Schwab Cup Championship which secured him first place in the season-long Charles Schwab Cup and the $1,000,000 first prize.
 He also won the Arnold Palmer Award for the season-long money title and the Byron Nelson Award for the lowest scoring average for the 2022 season.

+In November 2023, Alker won the Charles Schwab Cup Championship at Phoenix Country Club, defeating Ernie Els and Stephen Ames by a single stroke.
+This victory secured second place for Alker in the season-long Charles Schwab Cup and a $500,000 annuity.

+In March 2025, Alker won the Cologuard Classic.